natdarke/base-config/README.md

         ```
         npm login
         ```
-        > You will be prompted for a username a password.
-You must have an npmjs.com account and that account must have been given permission to publish by its owner
+        > You may be prompted for a username a password.
+You must have an npmjs.com account and that account must have been given permission to publish by its owner.
+See [Publishing to NPM JS](#publishing-to-npm-js)

         ```
-        cd ~/[your dev directory name]/[app-name]/service/[service-name]/node_modules_linked/[package-name]
+        cd ~/[your dev directory name]/[app-name]/package/[package-name]

         npm publish --tag feature-[feature-name]
         ```